Actindo Expands to China: Site in Shenyang Opened

 Behind the scenes, the presence in both brick-and-mortar and online retail often means a balancing act in the IT architecture: While retail companies support the value chains for their classic business with tried-and-tested ERP systems, the store system with its web-based technology is often located in the cloud.
 IT managers face the challenge here of setting up functioning bridges between these two IT worlds - and in the best case scenario, in such a way that:

 Many retail companies link their established ERP ecosystem with their web-based store system by creating point-to-point connections wherever they want to create an end-to-end data flow.
 Here, csv files are often shoveled from one system to the other in batch mode or even manually - a strategy that does not allow real-time communication and makes the overall system more complex over time.
-This is because more and more point-to-point connections are created, and it is easy to lose track of them.
-Interdependencies that are difficult to keep track of increase the risk of errors and failures.
-The maintenance effort increases and the IT architecture loses its flexibility.

 The Actindo Datahub, for example, acts like a central data hub within the IT architecture: data is collected centrally here and output to the other systems on request.
 In this way, only one interface to the central Datahub is needed in each case, and it doesn't matter whether the source system is a tried-and-tested AS/400 or a modern cloud-based ERP system.